 Infertility affects about 10% of couples in their reproductive age.
-Approximately one-third of infertility cases can be attributed to a fertility issue with the woman; one-third with the man; and one-third with either both partners or the cause of the infertility is never found.
+Approximately one-third of infertility cases can be attributed to a fertility issue with the woman; one-third with the man; and one-third with either both partners or unknown causes.

 People shouldn't assume that they or their partners are infertile until they've tried and failed to conceive for at least 6 months if the female partner is 35 years or older, or for at least one year if the female partner is less than 35 years of age.
 If you are still unable to get pregnant after this time, check with your doctor.
+You may want to see your doctor after 6 months of trying to get pregnant if the female partner has an irregular menstrual cycle or known reproductive abnormalities, or if the male partner is known to have fertility issues.
 Fortunately, it's not uncommon for couples to suddenly conceive a child after years of trying unsuccessfully without treatment.